3devo/ChildbusBootloader/PROTOCOL.md

 would break things (e.g. a new reply value that requires the master to act differently), the major version should be bumped, otherwise only the minor version would suffice.
-Note that adding extra bytes to a reply always requires bumping the major version, since the master dictates how much bytes are read.
+Note that adding extra bytes to a reply always requires bumping the major version, since (on I²C) the master dictates how much bytes are read.

 Applications
 ------------